Last updated 11/03/2022

 To enforce our terms, conditions and policies.

 To respond to legal requests and prevent harm.
-If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
+If we receive a legal request, we may need to inspect the data we hold to determine how to respond.

 For other Business Purposes.
 We may use your information for other Business Purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Sites, products, services, marketing and your experience.